Azure/pcs-simulation-webui/src/utilities/README.md

 ## Linked components
 The `LinkedComponent` is a React `Component` with a single helper method included:
 `linkTo`.
-The `linkTo` method automatically attachs the component reference to the returned `Link` instance.
+The `linkTo` method automatically attaches the component reference to the returned `Link` instance.
 Note that this could be done manually, but having a wrapper component makes things easier to write and read by automating some of the boilerplate.